jenineharris/vaxxIntentionRLadies/README.md

 ## Downloading the files

-To download the two files,
+To download the two files, click on the green "Code" button and choose the "Download to ZIP" file